 Similarly, due to a huge increase in the sheer choice of TV available to us, the way we refer to our favourites has also changed.
 Rather than stating genres as a favourite, we’re aligning ourselves more with the brand and ethos behind the channels themselves – so citing All4 as a favourite, rather than ‘Reality TV’ or ‘Crime documentaries’, for example.
 This is an incredibly powerful point for channels and brands, and suggests that the role of brands is important to signpost and recommend content as the wealth of choice increases.

 Arguably the most surprising finding is related to how ‘good’ we think TV is.
 Naturally, we all have views on how the calibre of what we watch has evolved.
 On the whole, people think the quality of TV output is improving.
 25% believe that TV content is better now than five years ago, with another 11% believing it is now a lot better.
 The only age group to disagree are the over 55s, with 35% stating that the quality is getting worse.

 As the above statistics show, traditional segments whose routine revolves around TV scheduling still exist.
 These are more likely to be older viewers who tend to have been less exposed to modern ways of tuning in like smart phones and other devices – the ‘fans of the familiar’, if you will.
 However, as we move forwards, patterns suggest that this group will continue to decline in favour of more widespread segments using catch-up services across multiple platforms.

 Want to learn more?
-Get in touch with us to hear further details on the results of the research, or visit our TV and media page to read about our services.
+Get in touch with us to hear further details on the results of the research, or to hear more about how we work with our clients.
 You can also read about our study on The Drum.